suizokukan/katal/README.md

     o sourcedate integer                    : epoch time
     o strtags text                          : a list of tags separated by the TAG_SEPARATOR symbol.

+(5) trash directory
+the deleted files are placed in a trashed directory placed inside the target directory.
+The trash name is defined in the configuration file.

 (A) history

     v.0.0.7 (2015_09_28)